Welcome to Conflict Journal

 Of course, I also do reporting involving people addressing conflict and humanitarian crises.
 I do this through in-person or video interviews.

-Conflict Journal is a way for me to build onto those trained skills many have relied on me for over the years.
+Conflict Journal is a way for me to build onto trained skills many have relied on me for.
 I'm confident with my strong editorial judgment to have this publication be your go-to resource on global conflict.

 Can I count on your support?